-Aquamarine often occurs as a hexagonal-shaped long prismatic crystal, with striations and rectangular etch marks occasionally found on the prism surfaces.
+Aquamarine often occurs as hexagonal-shaped long prismatic crystals, with striations and rectangular etch marks occasionally found on the prism surfaces.

-The stone’s durability and bountiful supply make this stone a popular choice and it can be fashioned into most cuts, making it a firm favourite with many lapidaries.
+Aquamarine's durability and plentiful supply makes it a popular choice among jewellery designers.
+It can also be fashioned into most cuts, making it a firm favourite with lapidaries.

-Although many cut aquamarines are free of inclusions, two-phase inclusions (liquid and gas filled), spiky cavities and tubes parallel to the length of the crystal that look like rain are common.
+Although many cut aquamarines are free of inclusions, two-phase inclusions (liquid and gas filled), spiky cavities, and tubes parallel to the length of the crystal that look like falling rain are common.

 The Dom Pedro Aquamarine

-Perhaps the most famous aquamarine specimen is the 10363 ct Dom Pedro, which weighs an astonishing 26 kg.
-To this day, it holds the honour of being the largest piece of aquamarine ever to be cut.
+Perhaps the most famous aquamarine specimen is the 10,363 ct Dom Pedro, which weighs an astonishing 26 kg.
+To this day, it holds the title of being the largest piece of aquamarine ever to be cut.
 It was specialists in Idar-Oberstein, Germany, who took on the challenge in 1992.

-Discovered by three Brazilian miners in Pedra Azul, Minas Gerais in Brazil in the late 1980s, the original aquamarine was a meter-long.
-Accidentally dropped it fractured into three pieces and the Dom Pedro was the largest piece from the split.
+Discovered by three Brazilian miners in Pedra Azul, Minas Gerais in Brazil in the late 1980s, the original aquamarine was a metre-long.
+Accidentally dropped, the specimen fractured into three separate pieces - the Dom Pedro being the largest.

-In 1991, Jürgen Henn from Idar-Oberstein, visited the owner of the large aquamarine crystal.
-However, the crystal was not for sale and he returned to Germany.
-In 1992 the stone went on the market and Jürgen asked his colleague Bernd Munsteiner to look at the stone.
-Bernd sent his son, Tom Munsteiner and Jürgen’s son Axel Henn, to strike a deal in Brazil and bring the stone to Germany.
+In 1991, Jürgen Henn from Idar-Oberstein visited the owner of this large aquamarine crystal.
+In 1992 the stone went on the market and Jürgen asked his colleague Bernd Munsteiner to assess at the stone.
+Bernd sent his son, Tom Munsteiner and Jürgen’s son, Axel Henn, to strike a deal in Brazil and bring the stone to Germany.

-For a year Bernd worked on the stone, studying the crystal, drawing facet patterns, cutting, faceting and polishing.
-Before transforming the rough stone into the majestic obelisk, recognised and admired by many today.
+For a year Bernd worked on the stone, studying the crystal, drawing facet patterns, cutting, faceting and polishing, before transforming the rough stone into an incredible obelisk.

 Interested in finding out more about gemmology?
 Sign-up to one of Gem-A's courses or workshops.